keokilee/makahiki/README.md

 * Run `python manage.py createsuperuser` to create a user.
 * IMPORTANT: Use your CAS username as your username.
 This is so that you can authenticate via the CAS login server.
 * Type in a valid email address and any password you like (you probably won't use the password, but emails might be activated later).
-* To load some sample data into the application, type `python manage.py loaddata fixtures/base_data.json`.
+* To load some sample data into the application, type `./scripts/load_data.sh`.
+If you are on Windows, you can use `scripts\load_data.bat`.

 ## Running the server
 * If the virtual environment is not already active, start it by typing `source <path-to-created-virtual-env>/bin/activate` or `<path-to-created-virtual-env>\Scripts\activate.bat` on Windows.